IOLVIVEK/HOL-ASPNETAzureWebSitesVS2012/HOL.md

 <a name="Objectives"></a>
 ### Objectives ###

-In this Hands-on Lab, you will learn how to:
+In this hands-on lab, you will learn how to:

 - Create a Web Site from the Windows Azure Management Portal
 - Use Microsoft Visual Studio 2012 to build a new ASP.NET MVC 4 application